benzo addiction treatment in Los Angeles, CA

 • Drug cravings

 Quitting benzos “cold turkey,” without professional supervision is not recommended.
 When the level of medication becomes too low in the body, withdrawal seizures can occur.
-A slow, tapering detox, one supervised by a medical professional, can help someone avoid intense withdrawal symptoms.
+A slow, tapering detox process, one supervised by a medical professional, can help someone avoid intense withdrawal symptoms.
 Often, this involves a doctor prescribing an increasingly smaller amount of the drug over time.

-A detox program offers people medical and psychological support during the process of detoxification.
+A detox program offers people medical supervision and psychological support during the process of detoxification.
 For one, it provides a safer, more comfortable way to detox.
 Additionally, it gives the person a greater chance of avoiding relapse as they move through stages of addiction recovery.

+At our addiction treatment center, we treat benzo addiction through several levels of care, including individualized residential treatment programs and outpatient programs.
 Everyone faces unique challenges in benzodiazepine addiction treatment in Los Angeles.
 For this reason, each of our client’s treatment plans is designed around their individual benzo addiction and mental health needs.
 In addition to our inpatient benzodiazepine addiction treatment, we offer intensive outpatient and intensive sober living programs.
 Each program encourages sober life skills and lifelong recovery from benzo addiction.

 These include, but may not be limited to: